Get a Quote

 Warranty: Advantage: Plastic

 The typical metal belt carries a 12 month warranty and does not include application warranties.
 Many plastic belt manufacturers offer multiple year warranties and cover application suitability warranties.
 Plastic is a better choice from a warranty perspective.
-IJ White offers extended warranties for most belting product Contact an IJ White Belt Specialist Today.
+I.J.
+White offers extended warranties for most belting products.
+Contact an IJ White Belt Specialist Today.